mit-mc-clas12/documentation/README.md

 4. support lund gzipped files (easy, can add a script to unzip anything that has .gz) (Mauri)
 5. ability to cancel job
 6. ability to remove job_out
-7. abilit to add suffix to output dir
+7. ability to add suffix to output dir
 8. log off users after certain amount of time
-9. remove domain_name, submissions and total events from user table
-10. remove run_job_text from submissions table

 ## Medium term todos:

-1. need to have howtos on deleting and re-creating tables on the DB.
+1. docs howtos on deleting and re-creating tables on the DB.
 2. rename gcards to configurations:

  gcards: clas12-default                 #  gcard within the container